 Ulundhu kali is a soft silky ebony sweetmeat specially prepared for girls & women as it helps to strengthen the uterus & hip bones.
 It is a traditional south Indian delicacy mainly served to young girls (during their cycles particularly in their first cycle) and also to pregnant women.

 It is our customary to serve the traditional breakfast as shown below to the girls when they attain puberty.
-You can also click here for the special lunch that meets their dietary requirements.
+You can also click here for the special lunch using ulundhu (blackgram) and other ulundhu dishes that meet their dietary requirements.

 This delicious breakfast can also be served to children, men & old people alike.
 The above platter consists of soft idli, spongy shallot uthappam, crispy ulundhu vadai & ebony ulundhu kali, and served with coconut chutney, chinna vengaya chutney and sambar.

 Main ingredients in this recipe are black gram, palm jaggery & sesame oil.

 - Black grams are rich sources of protein, fiber, iron, calcium, potassium & magnesium; iron helps to increase hemoglobin count and other minerals help in maintaining bone mineral density.

 - Palm jaggery contains iron & calcium; it also keeps our body cool during summer.
 My grandmother used to take a piece of palm jaggery after every meal as it aids in digestion; also it acts as a cleanser & wipes out toxins from our system.

 - Sesame oil is also needed for good bone health.